nrwl/nx/CONTRIBUTING.md

 ### Running Unit Tests

 To make sure you changes do not break any unit tests, run `yarn test`.
+You can also run `yarn test:schematics` and `yarn test:nx` to test the schematics and nx packages individually.

 ### Running E2E Tests